noidexe/Enjin-Coin-Documentation/docs/unity.md

 This is the current percentage of ENJ that the player will received upon melting the item.
 The remaining ENJ goes to the creator.

 **NONFUNGIBLE ITEM**
 Are you creating a fungible, or non-fungible item.
-Remmember

-### Item Creation Example
+### Fungible Item Creation Example

-Let's create a fungible item called **schmeckles**.
-We intend to use schmeckles as our main, in game currency like gold.
+Let's create a fungible item called **doubloons**.
+We intend to use doubloons as our main, in game currency like gold.

 Go to the cryptotiems screen, and click **Create**.
 We fill out the values as follows: